diagridio/catalyst-samples/pub_sub/java/README.md

 cd ../order-processor
 mvn clean install
 ```
-At this point, you have successfully cloned and built two Java applications.
-They are now ready to be run locally.
-These applications are designed to interact with the Diagrid CRA platform using Dapr Java SDK, and the build process ensures that all necessary dependencies and configurations are in place for smooth execution and integration with CRA.
+You've now prepared two Java applications for local execution.
+They're designed to integrate with Diagrid CRA using the Dapr Java SDK.

 ## Setup Remote AppIds in CRA
-When working with the Diagrid CRA platform, it's essential to have a remote representation for each application.
-This representation is achieved using an appId.
+Each local application needs a remote representation in CRA, termed as an `appId`.

-To represent each local Java application in CRA, create two remote appIds:
+Create two remote appIds:

 ```bash
 diagrid appid create checkout